-- In a large bowl, mix together 5 peeled and coarsely grated large carrots, 1 peeled, cored and coarsely grated large Granny Smith apple, juice of 1/2 lemon, 1 tablespoon sunflower or vegetable oil, 1/2 cup plumped and drained dark or light raisins, if using, salt to taste, and sugar to taste.
+- In a large bowl, mix together carrots, apple, lemon juice, sunflower or vegetable oil, optional plumped and drained dark or light raisins, salt to taste, and sugar to taste.

-- After ingredients are thoroughly mixed, refrigerate, covered, until cold.
+- After ingredients are thoroughly mixed, cover and refrigerate until cold.
 Serve on chilled salad plates or pass around at the table.
-This is a great salad option for a brunch or buffet table.

-A surówka is a cold salad made with raw ingredients like this carrot salad as well as sliced cucumbers in sour cream (mizeria).
-Other surówki are lettuce (sałata) salads, grated carrot and apple salads, sauerkraut and fresh cabbage salads, beet salads, radish salads, and more.
+Surówka: A surówka is a cold salad made with raw ingredients like this carrot salad or this sliced cucumbers in sour cream (mizeria).
+Other surówki are lettuce (sałata) salads, grated carrot with apple, sauerkraut, fresh cabbage, beet, radish, and other salads.

-Surówki typically accompanies hot meals.
+Surówki typically accompany hot meals.
 They change based on seasonal produce.
 So in the winter, root vegetable salads figure prominently.
-An exception to the naming convention, among many others, is surówka z szynka i owoce which includes cooked ham along with the fresh fruit.
-Here are more Eastern European raw salad recipes:
+Here are more raw salad recipes: